-The P1394a Supplement includes enhancements to the Annex J interface that must be comprehended when using the TSB41LV04A with a non-P1394a LLC device.
+IEEE 1394a-2000 includes enhancements to the Annex J interface that must be comprehended when using the TSB41AB1 with a non-IEEE 1394a-2000 LLC device.

-- A new LLC service request was added, which allows the LLC to temporarily enable and disable asynchronous arbitration accelerations.
+- A new LLC service request was added which allows the LLC to enable and disable asynchronous arbitration accelerations temporarily.
 If the LLC does not implement this new service request, the arbitration enhancements should not be enabled (see the EAA bit in PHY register 5). - The capability to perform multispeed concatenation (the concatenation of packets of differing speeds) was added in order to improve bus efficiency (primarily during isochronous transmission).
-If the LLC does not support multispeed concatenation, multispeed concatenation should not be enabled in the PHY (see the EMC bit in PHY register 5). - In order to accommodate the higher transmission speeds expected in future revisions of the standard, P1394A extended the speed code in bus requests from 2 bits to 3 bits, increasing the length of the bus request from 7 bits to 8 bits.
-The new speed codes were carefully selected so that new P1394a PHY and LLC devices would be compatible, for speeds from S100 to S400, with legacy PHY and LLC devices that use the 2-bit speed codes.
-The TSB41LV04A correctly interprets both 7-bit bus requests (with 2-bit speed codes) and 8-bit bus requests (with 3-bit speed codes).
-Moreover, if a 7-bit bus request is immediately followed by another request (e.g., a register read or write request), the TSB41LV04A correctly interprets both requests, a request with a speed code exceeding S400 results in the TSB41LV04A transmitting a null packet (data-prefix followed by data-end, with no data in the packet).
+If the LLC does not support multispeed concatenation, multispeed concatenation should not be enabled in the PHY (see the EMC bit in PHY register 5). - In order to accommodate the higher transmission speeds expected in future revisions of the standard, IEEE 1394a-2000 extended the speed code in bus requests from 2 bits to 3 bits, increasing the length of the bus request from 7 bits to 8 bits.
+The new speed codes were carefully selected so that new IEEE 1394a-2000 PHY and LLC devices would be compatible, for speeds from S100 to S400, with legacy PHY and LLC devices that use the 2-bit speed codes.
+The TSB41AB1 correctly interprets both 7-bit bus requests (with 2-bit speed codes) and 8-bit bus requests (with 3-bit speed codes).
+Moreover, if a 7-bit bus request is immediately followed by another request (for example, a register read or write request), the TSB41AB1 correctly interprets both requests.
+Although the TSB41AB1 correctly interprets 8-bit bus requests, a request with a speed code exceeding S400 results in the TSB41AB1 transmitting a null packet (data-prefix followed by data-end, with no data in the packet).

-More explanation is included in the TI application note IEEE 1394a Features Supported by TI TSB41LV0X Physical Layer Devices, TI literature number SLL019.
+More explanation is included in the TI application note IEEE 1394a Features Supported by TI TSB41LV0X Physical Layer Devices, TI literature number SLLA019.

-using the TSB41LV04A with a lower-speed link layer
+using the TSB41AB1 with a lower-speed link layer

-Although the TSB41LV04A is an S400 capable PHY, it may be used with lower speed LLCs, such as the S200 capable TSB12LV31.
-In such a case, the LLC has fewer data terminals than the PHY, and some Dn terminals on the TSB41LV04A are unused.
-Ground unused Dn terminals to ground through $10-k\Omega$ resistors.
+Although the TSB41AB1 is an S400 capable PHY, it may be used with lower speed LLCs, such as the S200 capable TSB12LV31.
+In such a case, the LLC has fewer data terminals than the PHY, and some Dn terminals on the TSB41AB1 remain unused.
+Unused Dn terminals should be pulled to ground through $10-k\Omega$ resistors.

-The TSB41LV04A transfers all received packet data to the LLC, even if the speed of the packet exceeds the capability of the LLC to accept it.
+The TSB41AB1 transfers all received packet data to the LLC, even if the speed of the packet exceeds the capability of the LLC to accept it.
 Some lower speed LLC designs do not properly ignore packet data in such cases.
-On the rare occasions that the first 16 bits of partial data accepted by such a LLC match a node's bus and node ID, spurious header CRC or tcode errors may result.
+On the rare occasions that the first 16 bits of partial data accepted by such an LLC match the bus ID and node ID for that node, spurious header CRC or tcode errors may result.

-During bus initialization following a bus-reset, each PHY transmits a self-ID packet that indicates, among other information, the speed capability of the PHY.
-The bus manager (if one exists) builds a speed-map from the collected self-ID packets.
-This speed-map gives the highest possible speed that can be used on the node-to-node communication paths between every pair of nodes in the network.
+During bus initialization following a bus reset, each PHY transmits a self-ID packet that indicates, among other information, the speed capability of the PHY.
+The bus manager (if one exists) builds a speed map from the collected self-ID packets.
+This speed map gives the highest possible speed that can be used on the node-to-node communication paths between every pair of nodes in the network.